mattermost/docs/source/process/mobile-release-process.md

 1. **(Team) Triage Meeting**:
     - Begin daily triage of tickets
 2. QA Release Manager:
-    - Post this checklist in Release Checklist channel
-    - Verify all items in the last posted release checklist are complete
-    - Update Changelog PR based on what's in/out of the release
     - Post a link to Native Mobile Apps channel for query of remaining bugs in this release
 3. PM:
+    - Update Changelog PR based on what's in/out of the release
     - Review the JIRA tickets remaining in the current release fix version and push those that won't make it to the next fix version

 ### D. (T-minus 9 working days) Code Complete and Release Candidate Cut

 **Stabilization** period begins when all features for release have been committed.
 During this period, only **bugs** can be committed to the release branch.
 Non-bug pull requests are tagged for next version.
 Exceptions can be made by the Release Manager during triage.

-1. QA Release Manager:
-    - Post this checklist in Release Checklist channel
-    - Verify all items in the last posted release checklist are complete
-2. Dev:
+1. Dev:
     - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the pull request queue marked for the current release
     - Check the minimum server version required and submit pull request to update in fastlane files
-3. Build:
+2. Build:
     - Create release branch for mattermost-mobile and mattermost-redux
     - Cut release candidate build
-4. QA Release Manager:
+3. QA Release Manager:
     - Confirm all pull requests merged into the current release have been tested
     - Ensure the release testing spreadsheet covers any changes and new features, and confirm known issues are listed in the relevant tests
     - Assign each area of the spreadsheet to a team member and give the core team access permissions
-5. Docs:
+4. Docs:
     - Submit any remaining documentation PRs for product updates in the release

 ### E. (T-minus 8 working days) Release Candidate Testing

 1. QA Release Manager:
-    - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
     - Post list of tickets to be fixed to the Native Mobile Apps channel
     - Update Changelog for any new bug fixes